CityU hooks up with US Congress

 Professor James Nathan, Professor of Political Science and Khaled bin Sultan Eminent Scholar at Auburn University-Montgomery, and Professor Charles Tien Associate Professor in the Department of Political Science at Hunter College, City University of New York, led the event, organized by CityU and the Hong Kong-America Center, and sponsored by the US State Department and Hutchison Whampoa Ltd. The theme of the seminar was "The Role of Congress if American Foreign Policy".

 The week-long event attracted some 25 academics, officials and journalists from throughout Asia.
-On the mornings of of August, the seminar was linked with Washington, DC for interviews with key Congressmen, Congressional staffers, lobbyists and academics.
+On the mornings of 6 to 9 of August, the seminar was linked with Washington, DC for interviews with key Congressmen, Congressional staffers, lobbyists and academics.
 The guests in Washington included: Congressman James Leach of the First District of Iowa, Mr Brian McKeon, Democratic Chief Counsel of the Senate Foreign Relations Committee, and Gregory Treverton, Senior Fellow at the Pacific Council on International Policy in Los Angeles.

 "In communities in Asia and across the globe, the fates of individuals are often directly or indirectly affected by decisions taken in America," said Professor Y S Wong, Vice-President for Institutional Advancement in his welcoming speech on 5 August.
 "It is therefore entirely appropriate that the first meeting of the American Studies Institute in Asia focus on the making of American foreign policy, and in particular on the role of Congress."